 Pulp and paper

-On a roll: pulp and paper industries innovate to keep pace
+On a roll: Revolutionizing pulp and paper industry processes with innovative technologies

 One of the oldest documented industries is pulp and paper; a sector that has seen significant changes over the centuries.
-Its ability to respond is remarkable.
+Its ability to respond to market forces is remarkable, along with the technology that supports the mechanical pulping process, and other pulp and paper industry processes that drive sustainable paper production.

-The current boom in e-commerce has driven a huge increase in the need for container board, cardboard and carton board packaging, and with ever-more retail transitioning online, this trend has little chance of slowing down.
+Furthermore, the current boom in e-commerce has driven a huge increase in the need for container board, cardboard and carton board packaging, and with ever-more retail transitioning online, this trend has little chance of slowing down, making sustainable paper production critical, along with innovating pulp and paper industry processes.

 Raw materials are prized commodities, so keeping material costs low and returns high, is crucial.
-Bruks Siwertell understands that yields are key and has a portfolio of wood-processing technology that offers the very best solutions to this industry.
+Bruks Siwertell understands that yields are key and has a portfolio of wood-processing technology and pulp and paper solutions, which offer the very best capabilities for this industry.

 The right tools for the job

-Our equipment has enabled the pulp and paper industry to meet market shifts by refining processes, automating where feasible, boosting efficiency where possible, and making the best use of raw materials.
+Our pulp and paper solutions and mechanical pulping process equipment has enabled the pulp and paper industry to meet market shifts by refining processes, automating where feasible, boosting efficiency where possible, and making the best use of raw materials.

 We all have a stake in ensuring nothing is wasted in the production of wood products.
-Bruks Siwertell works closely with its customers to make sure they always have the right tool for the job, delivering the most sustainable, efficient operations possible.
+Bruks Siwertell works closely with its customers to make sure they always have the right tool for the job, delivering the most sustainable paper production possible, and driving the highest levels of operational efficiency.

 Woodprocessing logs